Alex Newell: 2011–2014: Glee

-2014–16: Music career and Power EP
+2014–2016: Music career and Power EP

 Over the years, Newell sang at numerous events, such as the Coachella Festival, but also at many LGBT events and pride festivals.
 They also performed at the Governors Ball Music Festival and BBC Radio 1's Big Weekend.

 Newell announced in October 2013 that they had been signed by Big Beat Records and that they were going to release Newell's debut album.
 It was also revealed that it was going to be produced by Adam Anders.
 Their debut single, a cover of Sigma's "Nobody to Love", was released on June 3, 2014.

 In 2015, Newell embarked on a series of cover songs and collaborations.
-In March, they provided feature vocals for the re-issued version of "Stronger", a song by Clean Bandit.
+In March, they alongside Sean Bass provided feature vocals for the re-issued version of "Stronger", a song by Clean Bandit for their re-release of their album New Eyes.
 Later in the same month, they produced a disco-house stylization of Robin S.'s single "Show Me Love" together with Russian DJ Matvey Emerson.
 Over the summer, they worked with the British electro duo Blonde by featuring vocals in their single "All Cried Out".
-They then began to collaborate with the US electroduo The Knocks on the song "Collect My Love", "a soaring disco standout" where they reached "staggering heights."
-The song, from the EP So Classic, will be included in The Knocks' debut album 55, scheduled to be released in March 2016.
+They then began to collaborate with the US electro duo the Knocks on the song "Collect My Love", "a soaring disco standout" where they reached "staggering heights."
+The song, from the EP So Classic, was included in The Knocks' debut album 55, released in March 2016.
 Finally, for Christmas, Newell released a cover of the song "O Come All Ye Faithful".